Definitions of Digital Healthcare and Digital Medicine

 Software as a Medical Device

 In 2020, however, the MHLW issued Temporary and Exceptional Measures for Medical Treatment Using Telephones and Other Communication Tools Under the Spread of the COVID-19 Infection, which temporarily permit the online performance of a patient’s initial medical examination.
-Now, a patient may receive medical treatment online even if he or she has never been examined at the hospital for the specific disease or symptom.
-See 6.2 Regulatory Environment for details.
+Now, a patient may receive medical treatment online even if they have never been examined at a hospital for the specific disease or symptom.
+See 7.2 Regulatory Environment for details.

 The MHLW, and prefectural governments as delegated by the MHLW, have vast authority in enforcing the regulations.
 That authority includes the ability to issue various administrative orders against regulatory violations, such as a revocation of a marketing authorisation and/or business licence, a business suspension order, a temporary suspension of sales and disposal of stocks or a recall order.
 Certain violations of the Pharmaceuticals Act, such as violation of administrative orders, the sale of unauthorised drugs or medical devices and off-label promotion, are also subject to criminal penalties.

-Whether a certain digital health product or service is regulated within the Pharmaceuticals Act or the Medical Practitioners’ Act/the Medical Care Act makes a substantial difference.
+Whether a certain digital health product or service is regulated within the Pharmaceuticals Act, the Medical Practitioners’ Act or the Medical Care Act makes a substantial difference.
 Once the relevant product or service is determined as falling outside the healthcare regime, the applicable regulations are significantly less stringent than the laws described above, but there are still some notable regulations.

 Further, a health-related product or service that would, by its nature, not be regulated as a medical device or a medical service, may be regulated as such if an advertisement, sales promotion or other communication portrays the product or service as applicable for use in diagnosis, treatment or prevention of diseases.
 In this respect, the Pharmaceuticals Act, the Medical Practitioners’ Act and the Medical Care Act limit advertisements and other communications regarding non-medical devices and services.